Alaska Airlines cancels dozens of flights as pilots picket

 Associated Press

 PORTLAND, Ore.
-(AP) — Dozens of flights along the West Coast were canceled Friday as Alaska Airlines pilots picketed during an impasse in contract negotiations with the airline that have lasted nearly three years.
+(AP) — Dozens of flights along the West Coast were canceled Friday by Alaska Airlines, the same day that off-duty pilots picketed during an impasse in contract negotiations with the airline that have lasted nearly three years.

 More than 100 Alaska Airlines flights were canceled by the airline, including 66 in Seattle, 20 in Portland, Oregon, 10 in Los Angeles and seven in San Francisco, according to the flight tracking website flightaware.com.
-Flights were also expected to be affected in Anchorage, Alaska.
-Pilots planned to hold a rally and picket in all those cities on Friday, according to a union website.
+Pilots held a rally and picket line in all those cities, according to a union website.

-The bargaining actions come as air travel rebounds to pre-pandemic levels and demand is surging as many Americans head off on spring break for long-delayed vacations.
+The cancellations and picketing come as air travel rebounds to pre-pandemic levels and demand is surging as many Americans head off on spring break for long-delayed vacations.
 Frustrated travelers vented on social media about botched vacation plans and reported that there was up to a 10-hour wait to speak with an airline representative about rescheduling flights.
 Many said they couldn’t fly out for a day or two.

 Robyn Dold, of Battle Ground, Washington, had planned to fly to Missouri on Friday with her husband, daughter and son-in-law to attend her father-in-law’s funeral.
 The family received an email from Alaska at midnight — six hours before they were to take off — that said their flight was canceled.